 Amongst the particularly noteworthy models exhibited is the first car used in the Val-de-Travers, a Jeanperrin 1897, as well as the most expensive motorcar in 1916, a Crane Simplex, which can be admired in its original state.
-The nobility of a Rolls Royce Silver Ghost or Phantom meets with the extravagance of an Auburn, Cord or Lagonda of the Thirties.
-The Voiturette BNC, nicknamed at the time “Bugatti of the Poor Man” stands next to a real Bugatti from the Thirties.
+The nobility of a Rolls Royce Silver Ghost or Phantom contrasts with the extravagance of an Auburn, Cord or Lagonda of the Thirties.
+The Voiturette BNC, nicknamed at the time “Bugatti of the Poor Man” stands next to a real 1932 Bugatti.
 In addition to the eccentricity of a Lamborghini and the technical genius of a Ferrari, the visitor will also discover a cut out car chassis to demonstrate the mechanics and the functioning of a car.

 Friday, Saturday, Sunday,